Noeb15/Noeb15.github.io/README.md

 - Specialize in the complemeting of an already existant operational bussineess model with software as a service.
 Such options included are centralized computing systems, comprehensive client portal (with distinction client accesibility versus overall managment), API specifications, data mining automation (bots), and unique autonomous systematic solutions within small bussnesses.

 ## service
 turnkey service options include
-- Consultation phase: to address both shortterm and longterm objectives
+- Consultation phase: address both shortterm and longterm objectives from creafting a niche tool/application through crafinting high level finite state machines systems
-- Planning phase: understand given internal operations & processes to coprehensivly compliment & improve with autimative bussiness internal tools/features maximizing effecinecy in an already operating bussiness model
+- Planning phase: complement and maximize a current operational bussiness model with implementation of streamline internal bussiness tools/features custom to anygiven specification and level

 - execution phase: Create a draw schedule with crafted milestones in the overall scope of a contractual project
-    - troubleshooting/workshop
+    - troubleshooting/workshop during diffrent draw stages
     - contracted maintence period

 ## contact